 A single contracted manufacturer provides you with numerous advantages of centralized part manufacturing that is difficult to achieve with multiple vendors.
 Instead of scattering your resources and monitoring several contracts, you can concentrate your resources and ensure your parts fall exactly within your specifications.
 Additionally, you can reinvest the time and money you save by not having to oversee several contract manufacturers into optimizing your business’ production and improving product quality or other aspects of your operations.

 When conducting due diligence in determining whether centralizing production of LSR makes sense for your company, make sure you have a clear understanding of the selection criteria you need to evaluate a potential partner.
-Also, though your operations/manufacturing may take the lead when sourcing contracts, make sure you include major departments such as engineering, research and development, finance, product management, and quality control in the discussions.
+Also, though your operations/manufacturing may take the lead when sourcing contracts, make sure you include major departments such as quality control, engineering, research and development, finance, and product management in the discussions.

 While the following is not a comprehensive list, here are some important inputs you should include in your discussion with prospective candidates early on in the process: